 Listen in on iTunes Radio to the Farley Bros Radio show as Kevin and John (along with traffic cop comedienne Carissa Kosta) spin hilarious takes on life, love, family and more.
 Drawing on their long history in Improv comedy, the gang riffs on news-of-the-weird stories from all corners of the planet and their very own wild experiences in and out of the entertainment galaxy.
 From Madison to Hollywood and all points in between, it's a free-flowing conversation undeniably

-She is the host of Newsbusted, a weekly online comedy news show.
-Jodi was writer on the Cinemax series Co-Ed Confidential and is also the co-author of the WTF Series WTF College, WTF Work & WTF Women, Wtf America and OMG: GUYS in stores and online now.
+Jodi was writer on the Cinemax series Co-Ed Confidential and is also the co-author of the WTF Series: WTF College, WTF Work & WTF Women SRSLY WTF, WTF America and OMG: GUYS all available in stores and online now.

 AMIR K is currently on the cast of the MTV prank show, JERKS WITH CAMERAS.
 Last year, Amir made his foray into film with roles in Ben Affleck’s ARGO and Alexandre Aja’s SITE (for Fox), where he stars as the love interest opposite Ashley Hinshaw.
 In addition to acting, Amir is an accomplished comedian who can often be seen headlining Los Angeles comedy venues such as The Comedy Store, Laugh Factory and The Improv.
 Born in Tehran, Iran and raised in Southern California, his comedy is a blend of character work, storytelling and improvisation shaped by a multi-cultural upbringing.
 Amir is fluent in Farsi, Spanish and is known for his incredible accents and impressions.